Orkis-Research/Quaternion-Convolutional-Neural-Networks-for-End-to-End-Automatic-Speech-Recognition/README.md

 TIMIT
 -----
-Since the TIMIT dataset is not free, you most create your own datas, and also create your own:
+Since the TIMIT dataset is not free, you must create your own features, and also create your own:
   - Keras Data Generator (See scripts/training.py)
   - Keras Edit Distance Accuracy (See scripts/training.py)

 Experiments
 -----------